UBC Botanical Garden

 Students will be introduced to principles and techniques of landscape construction and design, garden ecology, plant biology and plant health, the nature and role of soil in natural and constructed landscapes, aspects of ornamental and food crop management, as well as practical, hands-on landscape and garden management.

-“The increasing demands to solve the environmental concerns with urban forestry, agriculture and many other ‘greening’ initiatives of the future are becoming more difficult, especially when the choices for education and training are limited,” states Brian Scott, Superintendent of Operations, Vancouver Board of Parks and Recreation.
+“The increasing demands to solve the environmental concerns with urban forestry, agriculture and many other ‘greening’ initiatives of the future are becoming more difficult, especially when the choices for education and training are limited,” states Brian Scott, Superintendent of Operations, Vancouver Board of Parks and Recreation (retired).
 “I feel that the new UBC Horticulture Training Program will benefit our field tremendously by providing graduates who are well prepared to step into these evolving horticultural positions.”